↑ A goofy image I created to accompany my presentation in UNC’s 3 Minute Thesis competition (Fall 2018).

 Notions of personal specialness do seem to carry mentally ill authors through acute crises, but my readings reveal the rhetorical functions of Mad Genius, demystifying its enduring popularity amid broader cultural stigmas against mental illness.
 Reading these popular books as individualized responses to systemic rhetorical exclusion, I conclude that Mad Genius topoi are evidently effective, yet ultimately unsustainable frameworks through which to cope with severe psychic pain.

 “Facilitating Rhetoric: Paratherapeutic Activity in Community Support Groups.”
-In Mental Health Rhetoric Research: Toward Strategic Interventions, ed.
-Lisa Melonçon and Cathryn Molloy (Southern Illinois University Press, forthcoming).
+In Strategic Interventions in Mental Health Rhetoric, ed.
+Lisa Melonçon and Cathryn Molloy (Routledge, 2022).

 - Abstract: This study examines the rhetoric of community support groups from the perspective of a group facilitator.
 I draw from my subjective experiences as a scholar of mental health rhetoric and gender studies who has facilitated nearly 170 hours of support groups for survivors of domestic violence at an agency in the southeastern United States.
 Combining textual analysis of support group literature—specifically, a facilitator training manual—with autoethnographic inquiry, I argue that the paratherapeutic rhetoric of support groups can serve an essential function in clarifying members’ mental health needs.
 By paratherapeutic rhetoric, I mean communication that looks like therapy, sounds like therapy, has therapeutic aims and/or effects, yet is categorically not therapy.
 Through rhetorical practices I call Creating space, Offering words, and Paying forward, group facilitators affirm the rhetoricity of individuals whose communications were previously discredited by abusers while also relieving acute, if not necessarily clinically significant, psychic pain.